My Credit Score Dropped 100 Points – How to Grow Your Credit Score

 New Credit

-Opening up any new credit account generally requires a hard inquiry, which can ding your credit score a few points temporarily.
-After about two years you should the inquiry drop off.
+In addition to the age of credit, opening up any new credit account generally requires a hard inquiry, which could ding your credit score a few points temporarily.
+After about two years, the inquiry should drop off.

 Although it’s good to have a credit mix, you shouldn’t apply for too many lines at once.
-Too many inquiries of different credit types and indicated financial stress and put up a red flag for creditors.
+Too many inquiries of different credit types indicate financial stress and could raise a red flag for creditors.
 Stay on top of payments and aim to keep your credit utilization below 30% on your overall credit file.

 Closed Credit Card

-Being debt-free is an accomplishment – but think twice about closing a credit card if you have a $0 balance.
-If you’ve has a credit card for awhile, closing this line of credit can actually decrease your credit age– which accounts for 15% of your overall credit score.
+Being debt-free is an accomplishment — but think twice about closing a credit card if you have a $0 balance.
+Closing the account will raise your utilization ratio because you won’t have that amount of available credit any longer.
+If you’ve had the card for a while, closing this line of credit can decrease your credit age, too.

 Thinking debt consolidation might be your solution?
-Check out these 4 ways to safely consolidate your credit card debt without damaging your credit.
+Check out these four ways to safely consolidate your credit card debt with little or no damage to your credit.

 Paid Off Loans

-Although this seems backwards, paying off any form of credit could lower your credit score a bit–temporarily.
+Although this seems backward, paying off any form of credit could lower your credit score a bit temporarily.
 This is because paying off loans like auto, home or student loans will typically close your account with the creditor.
-If you close accounts your credit mix ( 10% of your score) and credit age (15% of your score) might decrease.
+If you close accounts your credit mix (10% of your score) and credit age (15% of your score) might decrease.

-Don’t let a few point deduction in your credit score deter you from paying off loans though, the credit decrease is normally just a few points and normally will bump back up within a few months.
+Don’t let a few point deductions in your credit score deter you from paying off loans though.
+The credit decrease is normally just a few points and typically climbs back up within a few months.

 High Balance

 The higher the balance, the greater your credit utilization ratio is and less credit availability.
-Card issuers report your balance every month and this makes up 30% of your credit score.
+Card issuers report your balance every month, and this makes up 30% of your credit score.
+To calculate your ratio, divide your credit card balance by your credit card limit and multiply by 100 to view as a percent.

 Not available for a credit increase?
 Find a side gig to supplement your income and pay down your debts.
 Uber, DoorDash, and Instacart offer a flexible way to make extra cash that works around your schedule.